 In 2016, Jenny was honored as a White House Champion of Change for her leadership in Asian American and Pacific Islander Art and Storytelling.
 In 2015, she was dubbed one of Los Angeles' "most fascinating people" in LA Weekly's annual "People" issue.
 Jenny is a Creative Change fellow with The Opportunity Agenda and a Google Next Generation Leader.

 Taiwan-born and Southern California-raised, Jenny is a frequent collaborator on viral videos with Buzzfeed and Fusion that have amassed over 35 million combined views, and actor in digital projects from Comedy Central, Funny or Die, MTV, Sourcefed/Nuclear Family, and Cracked.com.

-Drawing from her former career in politics, Jenny is a regular commentator on politics and pop culture with contributions featured in National Public Radio, The Guardian, NBC News, BBC News, Al Jazeera America, Complex Magazine, and Southern California Public Radio. (jennyyang.tv @jennyyangtv)
+Drawing from her former career in politics, Jenny is a regular commentator on politics and pop culture with contributions featured in The New York Times, Variety, National Public Radio, MSNBC, The Guardian, NBC News, BBC News, Al Jazeera America, Complex Magazine, Southern California Public Radio, Lovett or Leave it podcast, South by Southwest, BlogHer, and numerous college and industry panels. (jennyyang.tv @jennyyangtv)